int-brain-lab/atlas/streamlines/README.md

     - `regions/isocortex/streamlines.npy` (a 3D array with N 3D paths of size 100 in the 3D coordinate space of the 10um volume)

-6. The next steps for generating the flatmaps using the streamlines are not yet available.
+6. The next steps for generating the flatmaps using the streamlines are not yet implemented.

 #### Constants